nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * When adding tags, if a tag is repeated in the command, it will be added as a single tag.
   E.g. `t/friend t/friend` will be added as a single `friend` tag.
-* If the patient already has a tag that matches one provided in the command, the new tag will replace the existing one.
-This is counted as a successful addition of that tag.
+* If the patient has an existing tag that is provided in the command, it will be logged and shown to the user.

 <box type="info" seamless>
     <b>Note:</b> The addition of tags is cumulative.
 New tags will be added to the existing set of tags for the patient, preserving the previously assigned tags.